eileentyz/code-valley-python-game/README.md

 2. Log in with a username and password.

-3. Begin your Python journey!
+3. Begin your Python journey! (use WSAD or up.down,left,right keys to control the player)

 PS: Your data (username, coins, and progress) is saved automatically!